Ben Ainslie: America's Cup

-On 23rd January 2025 it was announced that Ben Ainslie had split from the INEOS sponsorship and that consequently he would be continue the 38th America's Cup as the Challenger of Record with the team renamed Athena Racing.
+On 23 January 2025 it was announced that Ben Ainslie had split from the INEOS sponsorship and that consequently he would be continue the 38th America's Cup as the Challenger of Record with the team renamed Athena Racing.

 World Match Racing Tour

 In December 2010, Ainslie finished in first place in the World Match Racing Tour, and is the 2010 ISAF Match Racing Champion.

 The Extreme Sailing Series

 In January 2014, it was announced that Ainslie would compete in the 2014 Extreme Sailing Series as part of his preparation for the America's Cup.
-The eight-race event will see him compete in a 40 ft multi-hull boat.
+He raced for J.P.
+Morgan BAR, finishing 5th.

+SailGP

+Ainslie helmed the Great Britain SailGP Team's F50 in the SailGP Championship between 2021–22 and 2023-24 seasons.